orsonteodoro/gcf2/README.md

 During the rollback search, it is very important that you log every package that was rolled back in the package.env with comments (#).
-When the process is done the final will be created and then delete the commented failures.
-Example:
+When the process is done the final set will be created and then delete the commented rows with packages with default ON with CFI.
+For, example:

 ```Shell
 # The 3 images (or states) of /etc/portage/package.env.